 Facility Charges

 A facility charge covers the cost of running the hospital or clinic.
 These costs include supplies, equipment, exam rooms and non-physician staff.
-Facility charges vary based on whether patients are a new or existing patient, the type of visit and the resources required to give effective treatment.
+Facility charges vary based on whether a patient is a new or existing patient, the type of visit and the resources required to give effective treatment.

 The State of Arizona licenses Phoenix Children’s Specialty Clinics as hospital-based clinics.
-Because of this license, our clinics have the same facility charge as a visit to the main campus.
+Because of this license, our clinics have the same facility charge as a visit to Phoenix Children’s Hospital – Thomas Campus.
 This approach is standard for most other hospital-based clinics across the country.

 It depends on your specific insurance plan.
 Some insurance companies cover the entire facility charge.
 Other insurance companies cover a percentage of the facility charge.
 It’s best to check first with your insurance company on their coverage of hospital-based clinic facility charges, so you know what to expect.